-- 9.1 Having taken professional POD advice, and following consultation with trade union officials, the decision as to who will be dismissed as redundant will be taken by the relevant line manager, in consultation with the People Business Partner - 9.2 Employees made redundant have an entitlement to written notice (or compensatory payment in lieu) in accordance with their contractual or statutory period (whichever is the greater). - 9.3 Letters of dismissal will make reference to the employee's appeal rights.
-Such appeals will be dealt with in accordance with the Appeal Procedure (Dismissal) - 9.4 Employees under notice may ask to leave sooner, and retain entitlement to redundancy or compensation payments, provided the request is made in writing, the request to leave is made during the period of statutory/contractual notice, and the relevant Line manager does not object to the request. - 9.5 Primacy for those on maternity leave.
+- 10.1 Having taken professional POD advice, and following consultation with trade union officials, the decision as to who will be dismissed as redundant will be taken by the relevant line manager, in consultation with the People Business Partner - 10.2 Employees made redundant have an entitlement to written notice (or compensatory payment in lieu) in accordance with their contractual or statutory period (whichever is the greater). - 10.3 Letters of dismissal will make reference to the employee's appeal rights.
+Such appeals will be dealt with in accordance with the Appeal Procedure (Dismissal) - 10.4 Employees under notice may ask to leave sooner, and retain entitlement to redundancy or compensation payments, provided the request is made in writing, the request to leave is made during the period of statutory/contractual notice, and the relevant Line manager does not object to the request.

+10.5 Primacy for those on maternity/adoption/shared parental leave.

-Women who are redundant whilst on Statutory Maternity Leave have special rights in law, known as "primacy".
-For the duration of any coinciding maternity and notice periods (i.e. not during redundancy consultation, unless selection processes are occurring during the consultation), they have the right to be offered any "suitable alternative employment" in the organisation, without having to go through a selection process or interview.
+There are special rights in law, known as "primacy" which extends to employees who are pregnant, taking maternity/adoption/shared parental leave and also those who have recently returned from maternity/adoption leave or at least a period of six weeks of shared parental leave.
+The duration of the protection extends from the date the employer is informed of a pregnancy until 18 months after the start of maternity/adoption/shared parental leave.
+For the duration of any coinciding leave and notice periods (i.e. not during redundancy consultation, unless selection processes are occurring during the consultation), they have the right to be offered any "suitable alternative employment" in the organisation, without having to go through a selection process or interview.

-Primacy does not constitute unlawful discrimination, as it is a legislative requirement to enable women to continue in the workplace, and because the protection on the grounds of pregnancy and maternity does not protect those who are not pregnant or new mothers.
+Primacy does not constitute unlawful discrimination, as it is a legislative requirement to enable people to continue in the workplace, and because the protection on the grounds of pregnancy and maternity does not protect those who are not pregnant or new parents.